- Why Register a Company in South Africa?

 Step 6: Pay the Registration Fee

-The company registration cost in South Africa varies depending on the type and whether a name is reserved.
-Fees range from R125 to R475.
-Please note that this is exclusive of our service charge.
+The cost of registering a company in South Africa varies depending on the type and whether a name is reserved.
+Fees range from approximately USD 7 to USD 27 (R125 to R475).Please note that this is exclusive of our service charge.
 Complete the payment via EFT or BizPortal customer credit system, and the quoted fees do not include any additional service charges from third-party providers like Afrisetup.

 Step 7: Await Confirmation